WestDRI/wgpages/content/pythonhpc.md

 print("Time in seconds:", round(end-start,3))
 ```

-1. On 8 cores this takes 2.007 seconds: in the 1st second we run eight `sleep(1)` calls in parallel, and the 2nd
+1. On 4 cores this takes 3.005 seconds: running batches of 4 + 4 + 2 calls, i.e. in the 1st second we run four
-   second we run the remaining two calls in parallel, i.e. we running batches of 8+2 calls.
+   `sleep(1)` calls in parallel, in the 2nd second we run another set of four `sleep(1)` calls, and the
+   remaining two calls run during the 3rd second.
-1. On 4 cores this takes 3.005 seconds: running batches of 4 + 4 + 2 calls.
+1. On 8 cores this takes 2.007 seconds: running batches of 8+2 calls.
 1. On 1 core it takes 10.013 seconds.

 > Note: we are not doing real calculations here, just waiting for 1 wallclock time second in each call.
 If you